JoshuaSantillan/CSE110_Lab1/index.md

 - [x] ~~Meet new friends~~
 - [x] ~~Take a software engineering class~~

+So far, my favorite thing from week one is the lecture slide that states:
+> Attitude First: You must want to be a better programmer

 Pictures
 All the core Markdown constructs in GitHub Flavored Markdown (Links to an external site.)